 Tableau CRM facilitates enterprise-wide visibility into Salesforce data as well as other data sources, like ERPs or Date Warehouses.
 The app-based design of Tableau CRM makes it easy to ensure users get access to what they need for their specific role.

 Before enabling Tableau CRM, understand which departments or teams will be leveraging Tableau CRM and what insights they’re looking for.

 How to Assign Tableau CRM Permission Sets in Salesforce

 The first step in setting up a Tableau CRM instance is to assign permission set licenses and permission sets to users in Salesforce.
-Einstein comes with two premade permission sets: Einstein Analytics Admin and Einstein Analytics User.
+Tableau CRM comes with two premade permission sets: Einstein Analytics Admin and Einstein Analytics User.
 Your team can also create custom permission sets based on these to suit your organization’s needs.